How long does it really take to lose 20 pounds?

 The "first 5 lb" trap and how to push past it

 The first 5 lb come fast (mostly water and glycogen).
 Then real loss begins, slower.
 Many people quit at week 4 thinking it's "stopped."
-It hasn't — it's just become honest.
+It hasn't.
+It's just become honest.

 20 pounds doesn't disappear in a TikTok.
 It disappears in a season.